Bharath-kota/Tribute-Page/README.md

-A tribute website for a fictional character made using html and css
+A tribute website for a fictional character made using html and css as part of my "responsive web design" course